The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-(iii) The results on $w(T)$ for the p-type semiconductor Si:B, for which the original publications, Refs.\ \onlinecite{Sara.Dai.02} and \onlinecite{Dai.etal.91}, present differing interpretations, resemble the findings on the n-type semiconductor Si:As to a large extent.
-Again, continuity of the MIT with $\sigma(T) \propto T^{1/2}$ or $\sigma(T) \propto T^{1/3}$ just at the transition, can be excluded.
+(c) The results on $w(T, n = {\rm const.})$ for the p-type semiconductor Si:B, for which the original publications, Refs.\ \onlinecite{Sara.Dai.02} and \onlinecite{Dai.etal.91}, present different interpretations, resemble the findings on the n-type semiconductor Si:As to a large extent.
+Again, continuity of the MIT with $\sigma(T) \propto T^{1/2}$ or $\sigma(T) \propto T^{1/3}$ just at the transition can be excluded.

-(iv) Also the $w(T)$ curves for neutron-transmutation-doped $^{70}$Ge:Ga obtained from Ref.\ \onlinecite{Wata.etal.98} resemble the corresponding results for Si:As.
-For $^{70}$Ge:Ga, $\sigma(T) \propto T^{1/2}$ at the MIT can be ruled out, while a continuous MIT with $\sigma(T) \propto T^{1/3}$ seems unlikely, but not impossible.
-More precise $\sigma(T)$ measurements are required for a final decision.
+(d) Also the $w(T, n = {\rm const.})$ curves for neutron-transmutation-doped $^{70}$Ge:Ga obtained from the data in Ref.\ \onlinecite{Wata.etal.98} qualitatively resemble the corresponding results for Si:As.
+Our inspection of the $w(T, n = {\rm const.})$ for $^{70}$Ge:Ga lead to the conclusion that $\sigma(T) \propto T^{1/2}$ at the MIT can definitely be ruled out, while $\sigma(T) \propto T^{1/3}$ at the MIT, as concluded in Ref.\ \onlinecite{Wata.etal.98}, is very unlikely but not impossible.
+Improving the precision of the $\sigma(T)$ measurements should enable a final decision on the latter hypothesis.

-(v) The thin films of disordered Gd studied in Ref.\ \onlinecite{Mis.etal.11} exhibit substantial low-temperature deviations of the $w(T)$ data, which we calculated numerically, from the analytical differentiation of $\sigma = a + b \, T^p$ power law fits with adjustable $p$.
-This questions the basic assumptions of the interpretation in Ref.\ \onlinecite{Mis.etal.11}.
-Further, more precise measurements, taking into account also moderately lower temperatures, are required to decide this case.

-(vi) Finally, for nanogranular Pt in carbon, the $w(T)$ data presented in Ref.\ \onlinecite{Sac.etal.11} clearly disagree with $w(T)$ curves which were obtained analytically from the $\sigma = a + b \, T^{1/2}$ fits therein.
-This finding disproves one of the main results of Ref.\ \onlinecite{Sac.etal.11}, i.e.\ the observation of an $a + b \, T^{1/2}$ behavior.